top of page

 Smoke is bad for everyone's health.
 Tiny particles from wood smoke can get into your lungs and bloodstream cause serious health problems.

-Some people are at higher risk from smoke, including:
+Some people are at higher risk of serious health problems from smoke, including:

 • Babies and children